- Join OSM US Slack.

 Cargo workspace setup

 Let's dive in with discussing the cargo workspace setup for Ferrostar.
-This should be a helpful template for anyone wanting to create their own cross-platform library.
+This should be a helpful guide for anyone wanting to create their own cross-platform library.

 ├── Cargo.lock